Protection against Accidents (Dockers) Convention (Revised), 1932

-Having decided upon the adoption of certain proposals with regard to the partial revision of the Convention concerning the protection against accidents of workers employed in loading or unloading ships adopted by the Conference at its Twelfth Session,...

 Modification

-This Convention is a partial revision of Convention C28 - Protection against Accidents (Dockers) Convention, 1929 (shelved).
+This convention is a partial revision of Convention C28 - Protection against Accidents (Dockers) Convention, 1929 (shelved).
 It was subsequently revised in 1979 by Convention C152 - Occupational Safety and Health (Dock Work) Convention, 1979.

 Ratifications

 As of 2013, the convention has been ratified by 46 states.
 Of the ratifying states, 13 have denounced the treaty, many automatically due to the ratification of Convention C152.